Master of Science in Biomedical Informatics

-Why get your biomedical informatics degree with us?
+Why get your health informatics degree with us?

 The University of Chicago is on the leading edge of an interdisciplinary field that is critical to healthcare transformation.
 Our faculty and graduates work in Bioinformatics, Clinical and Health Informatics, and Public Health Informatics.

 As a student, you will study fundamental aspects of healthcare information, technology and systems, and related research and policy that will prepare you to excel in this field.
 The subjects of biomedicine range from nanoscale biology all the way up to global health.
 For each of these specialties, there is a parallel area in informatics.
 While the MScBMI program is mainly focused on clinical and health informatics, we offer electives and student project opportunities across the full range of biomedical informatics.